escher2hands/ccandle/README.md

 set of pages, and `... remove PAGE_ID_LIST` to remove

 See more info on the [brief features overview](docs/what_does_ccandle_do.md).
-Is that it?
-For now, it is!
-This is a rebuild I am making on my own time.
-In the next few weeks, I plan to introduce some stronger features:

 ## roadmap
 - Link and label suggestions (via fancy embeddings and statistical methods)